Bandwidth/shared-components/README.md

 # Developing

-To develop locally, run `npm run styleguide`.
+To develop locally, run `npm run start`.
 The docs should then be available at `http://localhost:6060`.
 Live reloading, etc should work as well.
+Alternatively, you can develop against Storybook by running `npm run storybook` and visiting `http://localhost:9001`.

 Please refer to the [contributing guide](https://github.com/Bandwidth/shared-components/blob/master/.github/CONTRIBUTING.md) and read through the pull request template before submitting a PR!